 But of course, this depends on what you need.
 If you are satisfied with using stock templates and not making any modifications, Wix might be just fine for you.

-On the other hand, even though Weebly’s templates are plain, they do allow you to change templates without losing any website information.
+On the other hand, even though Weebly’s templates more plain relative to Wix, they do allow you to change templates without losing any website information.

 They also give you the flexibility to make edits in their codes, which opens up a world of possibilities in terms of design.
-You can also purchase and import pre-made templates such as those from DivTag Templates.
+You can also purchase and import pre-made templates, but you would have to pay extra for them.

-Overall, I think Wix has much better design selection, but they are very restrictive.
-Weebly is more flexible, but you might have to work a little bit more to get what you want.
+Overall, I think Wix has much better design selection, but they do have some limitations.
+Weebly is more flexible, but you might have to work a little bit more to get what you want (and knowing a bit of code really helps here too).

 As I mentioned above, Wix is a pure drag and drop website builder as you can literally insert any website building components (called elements) into anywhere within the website.